Car Insurance When Selling Your Car: When to Cancel & What to Know

 Get rewarded with savings for having a clean driving record.

-If you've been paying your premium in a lump sum (6-month or annual policy), you're likely entitled to a prorated refund of the unused portion when you cancel.
-Here's how the refund process typically works:
+If you've prepaid your premium — whether for a 6-month or 12-month policy — you're likely entitled to a prorated refund for the unused portion of your coverage after you cancel.

 Pros